 The Glendale Police Department has many rewarding volunteer opportunities for citizens.
-If you are interested in serving your community, completing an internship, or gaining valuable work experience to enhance your career objectives, then consider a volunteer position with the Glendale Police.
-Below are listed some of the volunteer assignments offered.
+If you are interested in serving your community, completing an internship, or gaining valuable work experience to enhance your career objectives, then consider a volunteer position with the Glendale Police Department.
+Below are listed some of the volunteer assignments currently available.

 - Victim Assistance/Mobile Team - High need for volunteers

 Illegal drug use and other criminal activity will be considered during the screening process.

 Details and Who to Contact

 Communications - Schedules available 24 hrs/7 days a week

 The Glendale Police Department is seeking volunteers to work within the Communications Division.
 Participants will have the opportunity to work within a live 911 center and assist professional dispatchers with various clerical tasks.
 This position requires a six-month commitment in exchange for valuable law enforcement experience, a letter of recommendation and a national TOC Certification.